OpenSextant/Xponents/Xlayer/doc/README_Xlayer_REST.md

 has multiple services (ServerResources) mapped to URLs or URL patterns.

 XponentsGeotagger is a wrapper around the PlaceGeocoder class.
-The wrapper manages the digestion of client requests in JSON, determines client's feature requests to hone processing and formatting, and finally produces a JSON formatted response.
+The wrapper manages the digestion of client requests in JSON, determines client"s feature requests to hone processing and formatting, and finally produces a JSON formatted response.

 ![Figure 1](./xlayer-xgeo-server-example.png "Extending Xlayer using Restlet")